marchammons/galaxy-integration-humblebundle/README.md

 - Installed games: use only Windows registry scan; edit `search_paths` to enable directory scaning feature

 ## Bug Reporting
-This integrations uses sentry.io to report anonymous error reports.
+This integrations uses sentry.io to send anonymous error reports.
 Personal and sensitive data are not gathered.

 ## Acknowledgements